 (a) a change occurs in the persons concerned in the management or conduct of the body corporate that holds the licence;

-(b) the Board has refused to approve of the change under section 23(3); and
+(b) the Commissioner has refused to approve of the change under section 23(3); and

-(c) the Board does not approve of a further change under subsection (5).
+(c) the Commissioner does not approve of a further change under subsection (5).

-(5) The licence ceases to have effect 14 days after the dealer is notified of the refusal under section 23(5), unless, within that period or such further time as the Board may by notice in writing allow, the change of which the Board has refused to approve has been altered or revoked, and the Board has approved of the change as so altered or revoked.
+(5) The licence ceases to have effect 14 days after the dealer is notified of the refusal under section 23(5), unless, within that period or such further time as the Commissioner may by notice in writing allow, the change of which the Commissioner has refused to approve has been altered or revoked, and the Commissioner has approved of the change as so altered or revoked.

 (6) In this section —

-sufficient knowledge of this Act means a full understanding of the duties and obligations imposed by this Act on dealers, yard managers and salespersons, but only so far as the Board considers that those duties and obligations are relevant to the category of licence applied for;
+sufficient knowledge of this Act means a full understanding of the duties and obligations imposed by this Act on dealers, yard managers and salespersons, but only so far as the Commissioner considers that those duties and obligations are relevant to the category of licence applied for;

-sufficient resources means sufficient material and financial resources available to the person or persons to enable the requirements of this Act to be complied with, but only so far as the Board considers that those requirements are relevant to the category of licence applied for.
+sufficient resources means sufficient material and financial resources available to the person or persons to enable the requirements of this Act to be complied with, but only so far as the Commissioner considers that those requirements are relevant to the category of licence applied for.

 [Section 15 amended by No. 56 of 1995 s.
 37; No. 4 of 2002 s.
-6.]
+6; No. 58 of 2010 s.
+50.]

 16. Application for yard manager’s licence

-(1) Subject to this Act, a person who applies to the Board in the approved form for a yard manager’s licence and pays to the Board the prescribed fee therefor shall be granted such a licence upon satisfying the Board —
+(1) Subject to this Act, a person who applies to the Commissioner in the approved form for a yard manager’s licence and pays to the Commissioner the prescribed fee therefor shall be granted such a licence upon satisfying the Commissioner —

 (a) of his identity;